27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \zeta_1 \coloneqq \Delta\newtilde{\psi}^{(1)}, & {} & \zeta_2 \coloneqq \Delta\newtilde{\psi}^{(2)}, & {} & \zeta_3 \coloneqq \Delta\newtilde{\psi}^{3} \end{align} \]

-It therefore applies
+It therefore holds that

 \[ \begin{align} \Delta u_1 &= \frac{1}{\sqrt{3}}\left(\delta_3\zeta_2 - \delta_2\zeta_3\right) + \delta_1 D,\tag{27.163}\label{eq:rhombus_curl_deriv_6}\\ \Delta u_2 &= \frac{1}{\sqrt{3}}\left(\delta_1\zeta_3 - \delta_3\zeta_1\right) + \delta_2 D,\tag{27.164}\label{eq:rhombus_curl_deriv_7}\\ \Delta u_3 &= \frac{1}{\sqrt{3}}\left(\delta_2\zeta_1 - \delta_1\zeta_2\right) + \delta_3 D.\tag{27.165}\label{eq:rhombus_curl_deriv_8} \end{align} \]

 For the divergence, according to Eq.
-(27.33)
+(27.33), one has

 \[ \begin{align} D &= \frac{2}{3}\left(\delta_1u_1 + \delta_2u_2 + \delta_3u_3\right). \end{align} \]